aaaaalbert/aaaaalbert.github.io/hello_world.md

 ---
 ---
 # Hello, World, on EdgeNet
 In this tutorial, we're going to show you how to deploy a minimal experiment across EdgeNet and use it.
-This tutorial assumes that you're using some Unix-derived system, such as Linux, Max OSX, or a Linux-based VM on Windows.
-It's likely a cygwin environment will work on Windows as well, but I haven't tried that.
+This tutorial assumes that you're using some Unix-derived system, such as Linux, macOS, or a Linux-based VM on Windows.
+It's likely a Cygwin environment will work on Windows as well, but I haven't tried that.

 ## Have on Hand
 Software you should have installed to run this tutorial: